Application deadline: 30 January 2026 (Please note that the deadline for applying for scholarships to assist with tuition fees is January 7, 2026.)

 We offer a friendly and supportive environment, good teamwork, interdisciplinary collaboration on all cases, structured workdays (no night or weekend shifts), a competitive salary package including a training budget, and the opportunity to contribute to the establishment of the referral center.
 We place a strong emphasis on research and education (internships, residencies), and we support your professional development.
 Sounds enticing?
 We look forward to receiving your comprehensive application, including your resume and references, at: personal@frontier.vet

-FRONTIER Small Animal Specialists is a modern referral and specialty center for dogs and cats, located just east of
+FRONTIER Small Animal Specialists is a modern referral and specialty center for dogs and cats, located just east of Munich.
+In close collaboration with our referring veterinarians, we share the common goal of providing the highest standard of patient care.

-ensure we stay at the forefront of veterinary medicine through continuous education and research.
-Compassion for
+Our team of internationally recognized specialists covers the fields of Surgery, Neurology, Internal Medicine, Diagnostic Imaging, Anesthesia, Physiotherapy, and Oncology.
+Equipped with state-of-the-art technology, we ensure we stay at the forefront of veterinary medicine through continuous education and research.

-animals, strong team spirit, mutual respect, and professional development are central to our clinic culture.
+Compassion for animals, strong team spirit, mutual respect, and professional development are central to our clinic culture.

 Responsibilities